startino/futino/apps/bapta/src/routes/tours/8-days-family-safari/+page.md

 ### DAY 2: ARUSHA TO TARANGIRE NATIONAL PARK

-After breakfast at your Arusha hotel (around 07:30 - 08:00), your personal driver guide will pick you up for a journey to Tarangire National Park.
-Explore this unique park renowned for its elephant herds and ancient baobab trees.
-Enjoy a picnic lunch and continue with your game drive.
-Later, drive to your luxury lodge in Tarangire for relaxation, dinner, and an overnight stay.
+Early morning after breakfast at your Arusha hotel, your personal driver guide will pick you up for a drive to Tarangire National Park.
+The drive is approximately 2.5 hours to the gate.
+Tarangire is known for its elephant herds and ancient baobab trees.
+You'll spot various animals and bird species.

 - **Destination:** Tarangire National Park
 - **Accommodation:** Nimali Tarangire / Oliver’s Camp / Tarangire Treetops